jbowman86/VBA_Challenge/README.md

         Next i

-16. Create a for loop to loop through array (tickers, tickerVolumes, tickerStartingPrices, tickerendingPrices) to output the "Ticker", "Total Daily Volume", and "Return" results in the spreadsheet.
+16. Create a for loop to loop through array (tickers, tickerVolumes, tickerStartingPrices, tickerEndingPrices) to output the "Ticker", "Total Daily Volume", and "Return" results in the spreadsheet.

         For i = 0 To 11